 Generate CSR and Import Certificate¶

-In this approach, you generate a .csr file, get it signed, and then import to the controller.
+In this approach, you generate a .csr file, ensure it is signed, and then import it to the Aviatrix Controller.

 Gateway Certificate Management¶

-The Gateway Certificate is created when each Gateway is launched thru the Controller console.
-At the time of Gateway launch, an Aviatrix self-signed certificate is issued to the Gateway to make sure all data transmission to and from the Gateway is authenticated.
-If you don’t customize the certificate, your Gateway will continue to operate with the default certificate.
-If you choose to customize the certificate with your organization credentails, then you must apply the below steps to customize all existing and new Gateway.
+The gateway certificate is created when each gateway is launched via the Aviatrix Controller.
+At the time of gateway launch, an Aviatrix self-signed certificate is issued to the gateway to make sure all data transmission to and from the gateway is authenticated.
+If you don’t customize the certificate, your gateway will continue to operate with the default certificate.
+If you choose to customize the certificate with your organization credentials, you must apply the below steps to customize all existing and new gateways.

-In addition, you can confirm and monitor each Gateway certificate type in the Aviatrix Controller Console > Gateway > reference column Cert Type.
-Please note, when customizing Gateway Certificates, all existing Gateways will get the custom certificate if the Gateway is on software version 6.0 or higher.
-All earlier version will failed the custom cert deployment.
+In addition, you can confirm and monitor each gateway certificate type in the Aviatrix Controller Console > Gateway > reference column Cert Type.

 Step 3.
-Check the Gateway Cert Type to Confirm Deployment¶
+Check the Gateway Certificate Type to Confirm Deployment¶

 When the deployment completes, go to your Gateway list and display the column name Cert Type.
-Check to make sure each of the Cert Type is Custom.
+Check to make sure each of the Cert Types is Custom.